dotnet/docs/docs/framework/windows-workflow-foundation/how-to-update-the-definition-of-a-running-workflow-instance.md

 ---
-title: "How to: Update the Definition of a Running Workflow Instance | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"
+title: "How to: Update the Definition of a Running Workflow Instance" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"